 Visiting Chichen Itza

-Of all the Yucatan Mayan ruins, Chichen Itza may be the most famous, and also it’s one of the best sites.
-Being an enormous temple and structure complex, visiting Chichen Itza is a half-day activity.
+Of all the Yucatan Mayan ruins, Chichen Itza may be the most famous, and also it’s one of the best ruins near Cancun for its updated tourist experience.
+Being an enormous temple and structure complex, visiting Chichen Itza is a half-day activity actually on-site.
 It does get a TON of tourist traffic, but it is famous for a reason.